Omission223/Projects/README.md

 *And some more diagnostic and troubleshooting stuff.*

 I think this is enough.
 Again, the main point of these images is to prove that I kept myself busy and worked on many things.
-If you have any questions, do not hesitate to ask, I will be more than happy to answer.
+If you have any questions, please do not hesitate to ask, I will be more than happy to answer.

 ---